Medical Readiness Command, Europe conducts 2024 Health and Readiness Symposium

-GARMISCH, Germany – U.S. Army Brig.
-Gen. Roger Giraud, commander of Medical Readiness Command, Europe and director of Defense Health Network Europe, provides opening remarks at the 2024 Health and Readiness Symposium in Garmisch, Germany Nov.
-5. More than 300 U.S. military medical leaders, healthcare providers and civilian medical counterparts from across Europe, Africa and the continental United States took part in the symposium.
+GARMISCH, Germany – More than 300 U.S. military medical leaders, healthcare providers and civilian medical counterparts from across Europe, Africa and the continental United States took part in the 2024 Health and Readiness Symposium held Nov.
+5 - 8 in Garmisch, Germany.

 The primary focus of the symposium was on building excellence in healthcare, innovation, and readiness among U.S. military medical forces in Europe and Africa as well as enhancing readiness through quality patient outcomes and military population health.

-(Photo by Kirk Frady)
+The host for the three-day health and readiness symposium was U.S. Army Brig.
+Gen. Roger Giraud, commander of Medical Readiness Command, Europe, command surgeon for U.S. Army Europe and Africa and director of Defense Health Network Europe.

+“The 2024 Health and Readiness Symposium facilitates best practices, interprofessional learning and helps build military readiness,” said Giraud.
+“It also enhances the knowledge, skills, and practices of our DOD military health care team.”

 |Date Taken: